Enabling Large Language Models to Generate Text with Citations: Limitations

-Our evaluation is not without flaw: (1) MAUVE is found to be sensitive to output length and may provide unstable results.
-(2) For the ELI5's correctness evaluation, the automatically generated claims may not cover all possible answers due to the open-ended nature of the questions.
-(3) Our citation quality evaluation is limited by the accuracy of the NLI model; For citation precision, the NLI model cannot detect the case of ``partially support'' and thus leads to a lower citation precision score than the human evaluation.
+Our evaluation still has room for improvement: (1) MAUVE is found to be sensitive to output length and may provide unstable results; (2) for the ELI5's correctness evaluation, the automatically generated claims may not cover all possible answers due to the open-ended nature of the questions; (3) our citation quality evaluation is limited by the accuracy of the NLI model; for citation precision, the NLI model cannot detect the case of ``partially support'' and thus leads to a lower citation precision score than the human evaluation.

 Although we believe our curated datasets closely resemble the distribution of real-world user questions, we acknowledge that they do not cover more challenging scenarios, such as multi-hop reasoning, math reasoning, and code completion.